carvel-dev/carvel/site/content/kapp-controller/docs/latest/private-registry-auth.md

 The workflow described under the [Create Registry Credentials](#create-registry-credentials) section mentions that kapp-controller will create secrets when PackageRepositories or PackageInstalls are created.
-These secrets are referred to as "placeholder secrets". kapp-controller will look at the PackageRepository/Package fetch stages to determine whether any secretRefs have been provided.
+These secrets are referred to as placeholder secrets. kapp-controller will look at the PackageRepository/Package fetch stages to determine whether any secretRefs have been provided.

 If no secretRef is specified on the PackageRepository or Package to be installed by a PackageInstall, kapp-controller